plotly/plotly.py/doc/unconverted/python/tesla-supercharging-stations.md

 #### Plot the Route
 The server_key should be replaced with your own Google Maps Directions API key.

 Be careful!
 Make sure you are picking a start and end point that can be driven between, eg. both in the United States of America.
-Otherwise, the Google Maps API cannot comupute directions and will return an empty list.
+Otherwise, the Google Maps API cannot compute directions and will return an empty list.

 ```python
 def plot_route_between_tesla_stations(address_start, address_end, zoom=3, endpt_size=6):